gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 StoreAction::BuyAttribute { attribute_id }
 ```

-Next, we’ll deploy the fungible token and the store contract to the chain.
-Go to the `upload-contracts` folder (`smart-contract-academy` repo) located in the `contracts` folder.
+Next, we'll deploy the fungible token and the store contract to the chain.
+Go to the `upload-contracts` folder (`smart-contract-academy` repo) in the `contracts` folder.

 The `transactions.yaml` file contains the transactions for uploading the contracts and filling the store contract with attributes.

-In this folder make:
+In this folder, make the following:

 ```bash
 make init
 make run
 ```

-In the console you should see the addresses of the fungible token and store contracts:
+In the console, you should see the addresses of the fungible token and store contracts:

 Paste with addresses to your `.env` file in the `frontend` directory: